KeshavSanthanam/keshavsanthanam.github.io/_posts/2024-05-15-productivity.md

 ### Melatonin as a way to sleep (*not nap*) earlier than usual (without relying on lots of self-discipline)
 - 🚩melatonin 0.5-1 hr before desired sleep time
-- WARNING: Begin dosing at <0.5 mg.
-May cause excess drowsiness in some people (myself included) the following day, especially during naps
+- Begin dosing at <0.5 mg.
+May cause excess drowsiness in some people (myself included) the following day, especially during naps.

 ## Conclusion
-I don't have much experience with most of these, so take it for what its worth.
+I don't have much experience with most of these, so take it for what it's worth.
 I recommend trying the lowest-effort strategies first since they may have a higher ROI (since the "I" is smaller in the "ROI").